Eyelid Surgery in Albany, NY

 Are You a Good Candidate for Eyelid Surgery?

-The best way to establish with certainty whether you would benefit from undergoing eyelid surgery is to come in for a consultation with Dr. Barach.
+The best way to establish with certainty whether you would benefit from undergoing eyelid surgery is to come in for a consultation with Dr. Kayastha.
 That way, he can listen to your aesthetic concerns and examine your eye area and skin health to establish whether you are an appropriate candidate for the procedure.
 Patients with more extensive facial rejuvenation needs may benefit from combining brow lift surgery (also called forehead lift) with eyelid surgery while others may require facelift surgery to achieve their desired results.

-Suitable eyelid surgery candidates with Dr. Barach generally include those who:
+Suitable eyelid surgery candidates with Dr. Kayastha generally include those who:

 - Suffer from displaced fat and loss of muscle tone and skin elasticity that contribute to sagging upper eyelids, lower eyelids or both